Creating the Amazon EBS CSI driver IAM role for service accounts - Amazon EKS

 • An existing cluster.

 • An existing Amazon Identity and Access Management (IAM) OpenID Connect (OIDC) provider for your cluster.
-To determine whether you already have one, or to create one, see Creating an IAM OIDC provider for your cluster.
+To determine whether you already have one, or to create one, see Create an IAM OIDC provider for your cluster.

 eksctl